mm80843/T3.5/docs/Mitigation/PBN__Mitigation_1172.md

 * [gardening spaces](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_3017.md)
 * [community areas](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_3018.md)

-## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationPrinciple

 Promoting community gardens as flexible spaces that support physical distancing, provide social and emotional connections, and contribute to the overall urban fabric in a neighbourhood.

+## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationSource

 * [Impact of Covid-19 on the built environment](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_10.md)

+## This Mitigation is enabled by the following technologies